 Throughout the customer journey, small and medium business clients will require different products.
 At the beginning of their journey, they might need help managing their online reputation and building an SEO strategy.
 Further along in that same business's customer journey, they might be in a good position to start spending on digital ads.

-The key to bundling for specific steps of the customer journey is to know and understand individual customers' needs.
+The key to product bundling for specific steps of the customer journey is to know and understand individual customers' needs.
 Over time, resellers might see patterns with small and medium businesses that will help in quickly determining their needs.
-However, it’s crucial to have an initial one-to-one conversation with each customer.
+However, it’s crucial to have an initial one-to-one conversation with each customer to determine the right product bundling strategy.

-Cut the clutter with a limited number of bundles.
-Typically, a finite grouping of products and services will be common among customers as each reseller will focus on particular customer types.
-Three to five bundles are ideal because it doesn’t confuse customers with too many options, and the bundles should be based on where customers are at in their customer journey.
+Cut the clutter with a limited number of product and service bundles.
+Typically, a finite grouping of products and services will be shared among customers as each reseller will focus on particular customer types.
+Three to five product service bundles are ideal because it doesn’t confuse customers with too many options, and the bundles should be based on where customers are at in their customer journey.

-Bundles that are tiered make it easy for businesses to see how they can grow with the available products and services.
-It simplifies the pricing system by showing a range from a starter bundle to an established business bundle.
+Product service bundles that are tiered make it easy for businesses to see how they can grow with the available products and services.
+It simplifies the product bundle pricing strategy by showing a range from a starter bundle to an established business bundle.
 Tiered bundles can also enable up-selling to the next bundle when a business outgrows its current bundle.

 Buy more pay less

 The option for SMBs to buy more as a bundle and pay less than they would on individual products gives customers what they need when they need it.
+This makes for an excellent product bundling pricing strategy.
 Resellers will sell more products, and their customers will be fully equipped to take care of all their digital needs.
 This helps small and mid-sized businesses build a well-rounded digital marketing strategy rather than trying to take care of one thing at a time.

-Assuming the reseller has done the work, knows their customers, and understands the market landscape, it will be clear what the customer is willing to pay.
+Assuming the reseller has done the work, knows their customers, and understands the market landscape, it will be clear what the customer is willing to pay for product service bundles.
 There is a sweet spot right between the customer underpaying and overpaying for bundles.
-Vendasta partners selling owned and operated product packages typically have a mark-up ranging from 60 percent to 80 percent above the wholesale price.
+Vendasta partners selling owned and operated product packages typically have a markup ranging from 60 percent to 80 percent above the wholesale price.
+This makes bundle selling an excellent option with high profit margins, especially if you use the right product bundle pricing strategy.

-This research-based knowledge will give resellers a competitive edge in pricing and bundling.
-Keep in mind that product bundles are not the be-all, end-all of effective reselling.
-As you evaluate potential customers and offer suitable bundles, don’t miss the opportunity to add extra products to the bundle, further customizing the customer experience.
+This research-based knowledge will give resellers a competitive edge in creating high-value product service bundles and finding the right strategy for product bundling pricing.
+Keep in mind that product service bundles are not the be-all, end-all of effective reselling.
+As you evaluate potential customers and offer suitable bundles, don’t miss the opportunity to add extra products when bundle selling, further customizing the customer experience.
 This shows potential customers that you care about their business and have their unique needs in mind.